 For a while now, I have been looking for a solution that would offer me SSH access from anywhere for all my devices.
-With COVID still being a "thing", working from home was a batter part of my day-to-day operations, but things change when I get back into the office.
+With COVID still being a "thing", working from home is a better part of my day-to-day operations, but things change when I get back into the office.

 Some new policies have changed, and VPN back to my LAN is not easy if I want to use company resources.
 Fair point, but this has forced my hand even more to find a secure method of getting into SSH from a remote location as secure as possible.

 Now there are a number of platforms out there that will offer the same or similar results, but I have decided to use Shell NGN.

 So what was the reason to use this platform and not Guacamole, or Bastillion, that are in fact free?

 - Has to work on any web browser

 - MFA (like 2FA) support

 - Not just a simple SSH access (optional)

 These were my requirements when it came to the solution itself.
 I definitely wanted a Docker deployment solution, modern and up-to-date (active development), and as secure as possible.